alistairjcbrown/check-type/README.md

 ### Test All

 ```
-npm install           # install dev dependencies for running on nodejs
+npm install           # install dev dependencies for running on node.js
 bower install         # install dev dependencies for running in browser
 grunt test            # Run tests
 ```

+## No Conflict

+To prevent conlicts with other libraries using `window.check`, if `check-type` binds to `window` it will also provide a `check.noConflict` function to restore the variable to its previous value.

+`check-type` will only bind to `window` in the browser environment when RequireJS is not available.

 ## Init